HugoBlox/hugo-blox-builder/starters/blog/content/post/second-brain/index.md

   - wowchemy-plugins-reveal
 ```

-A more advanced mindmap with formatting, code blocks, and math:
+Anh here's a more advanced mindmap with formatting, code blocks, and math:

 <div class="highlight">
 <pre class="chroma">